DigiBatt/bmgen/README.md

  ## Installation

  A working installation of Python >= 3.10 and pip is required.
+The web version also requires npm.

  The bmgen package can be installed using pip:

     git clone git@github.com:ebarbers/bmgen.git
     cd bmgen
     pip install -e .

+To build the modules for the web version, the provided install script can be used:

+    ./install.sh

 ## Usage